adamghill/django-unicorn/docs/source/settings.md

 **append** will render the JavaScript _inside_ of the HTML component.

 ## MORPHER

-The library to use for diffing and merging the DOM.
+Configures the library to use for diffing and merging the DOM.
+Defaults to `{}`.

+### NAME

+The name of the morpher to use.
 Defaults to `"morphdom"`.
-Can be set to "alpine" to use the [Alpine.js Morph Plugin](https://alpinejs.dev/plugins/morph).
+Specify `"alpine"` to use the [Alpine.js Morph Plugin](https://alpinejs.dev/plugins/morph).
 See [Custom Morphers](custom-morphers.md) for more information.

+### RELOAD_SCRIPT_ELEMENTS

+Whether script elements should be reloaded when a component is re-rendered.
+Defaults to `False`.
+Only available with the `"morphdom"` morpher.